IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

-        x: The angle in radians.
+        - x: The angle in radians.

 > ##### **Returns:**

+        - float:
                 The sine of the angle.

         x = x % (2 * 3.141592653589793238)
         sign = 1 if x > 0 else -1